Sam Ard: Late Model Sportsman / Busch Grand National Series

 Ard was the runner-up in 1982 of NASCAR's Late Model Sportsman Series, winning four races and finishing out of the top ten only six times.

-On the heels of that season, Ard won ten races and had twenty-three top-five finishes, and won the 1983 Busch Grand National (now NASCAR Xfinity Series) points championship.
+On the heels of that season, Ard won ten races and had twenty-three top-five finishes, and won the 1983 NASCAR Budweiser Late Model Sportsman Series (now NASCAR O'Reilly Auto Parts Series) points championship.

-He continued his dominant streak in 1984, with eight wins and twenty-four top-fives in 28 starts.
+Ard continued his dominant streak in 1984, with eight wins and twenty-four top-fives in 28 starts.

 Ard was seriously injured in a crash at the Rockingham Speedway on October 20, 1984.
 Despite missing the season's final race at Martinsville, Ard captured the Busch Grand National championship for the second year in a row, but was never able to race again.

-He previously held the record for most consecutive top-fives in the series with 15 until Connor Zilisch broke the record in 2025.
+Ard previously held the record for most consecutive top-fives in the series with 15 until Connor Zilisch broke the record in 2025.
 Zilisch and Noah Gragson ties Ard's record for most consecutive wins in-a-row in the series with 4.